he purpose of catechesis is to learn how to become a great lover.

 “Jesus wants to establish with his friends a relationship which mirrors his own relationship with the Father: a relationship of reciprocal belonging in full trust, in intimate communion." -Pope Francis, April 21, 2013

-The path to an amazing, fully human life is this path of intimate communion.
+The path to a fully human life is this path of intimate communion.
 Every enduring relationship follows this path of authentic intimacy—most especially, the relationship between each human person and the Triune God.

 This most original relationship—for which every human person was created and finds fulfillment—naturally follows these stages to deep, intimate union.
 This is the witness of the saints.
 This is the unique glory of the human person fully alive.